Police doubt 'Sarah's Law' will cause vigilante attacks

 "People say people will go underground - frankly, people go underground anyway.

-"With all the other parts of the police service working also in this area, I do think we have got a real hope of keeping people safer and keeping young people safer, which is very important."'Sarah would be proud'
+"With all the other parts of the police service working also in this area, I do think we have got a real hope of keeping people safer and keeping young people safer, which is very important."